imran-salim/schoolbook-ops/README.md

-# Schoolbook Arithmetic Operations
+# Schoolbook Operations

-Implementations in JavaScript of the algorithms for arithmetic operations I learnt at Kumon.
+Implementations in JavaScript of the algorithms for mathematical operations I learnt at Kumon.